SAP-archive/teched2021-DEV162/exercises/ex3/README.md

 ### Exercise 3.2 - Add a Profile Header

-Next, you will add a `Profile Header` container to display information like first name, last name and will add activity items to make a trigger a phone call or open an email client.
+Next, you will add a `Profile Header` container to display information like first name, last name and will add activity items to trigger a phone call or open an email client.

 1. In the Layout Editor, expand the `Controls` | `Container` section, drag and drop the `Profile Header` control onto the page area.